 Walk Through History

-During the 2021 season, the trails and park are open for public use “daylight to dusk.”
+During the 2022 season, the trails and park are open for public use daylight to dusk.

-We will NOT have any public bathrooms available.
-Please practice social distancing and stay safe.
+We will not have any public bathrooms available.

 The 10-mile Delphi Historic Trails system is comprised of 8 miles of rural, “open” space and two miles of urban “street side” trails.
 Trail routes run along the Wabash River, Deer Creek, and watered remnants of the Wabash & Erie Canal.
 They also take hikers and bikers past architectural gems in residential areas and through the Courthouse Square Historic District.